~ cross cultural. socio political. interdisciplinary. onsite performances ~

 The crosscultural collaboration centres around the theme Reinventing Home: from deconstruction to reconstructing a place/space/body known as home.
 ‘Home’ herewithin does not refer to a physical and geographical place, in the first place, but to a metaphorical place/space that qualifies as ‘home’.
 What does home mean to us, and how do we construct our identities and sense of belonging?
 Every two years specific sub-themes are choson and questions are posed related to the overal theme ‘Reinventing Home’.
 The two year focus is decided upon by the local theme and based on the socio political issues relevant to address at that moment.

-Under the umbrella of the ‘Reinventing Home’ theme, Marloes van Houten invited Dutch singers (Jeanine La Rose, Henk Kraaijeveld), musicians (Mark Alban Lotz), choreographers (Iris van Peppen, Ilse Evers and Rosa Allessie) and multiple Hong Kong based artists into a creative dialogue.
+Under the umbrella of the ‘Reinventing Home’ theme, artistic director Marloes van Houten invited Dutch singers (Jeanine La Rose, Henk Kraaijeveld), musicians (Mark Alban Lotz), choreographers (Iris van Peppen, Ilse Evers and Rosa Allessie) and multiple Hong Kong and China based artists into a creative dialogue.
 This is how a cross cultural interdisciplinary art research cum exchange started, where artists travel back and forth, and new performance material is being created in a collaborative way.